How to save a file locally with Flutter(Image, Text)

 file.writeAsString("This is my demo text that will be saved to : demoTextFile.txt"); // 2

-with the file path that gets returned by the getFilePath
+Filewith the file path that gets returned by thegetFilePathfunction. - We write and save to the file.

 void readFile() async {